Our staff works closely with members all over Wisconsin. Let us know how we can support your work!

 - Colorectal cancer

 - Cancer screening

 - Grants program

-Beth Brunner (she/her/hers) leads member recruitment and engagement efforts to strengthen our membership’s ability to implement the Wisconsin Cancer Plan.
+Beth Brunner (she/her/hers) oversees the strategic direction of the Wisconsin Cancer Collaborative, where she works closely with our Steering Committee to support the statewide implementation of the Wisconsin Cancer Plan.
+Beth leads our collaboration with partners to advance innovative programs that identify and address opportunities to reduce the burden of cancer, particularly in communities where the burden is greatest.
 Beth joined the Wisconsin Cancer Collaborative after working for the American Cancer Society for 20 years, where she was dedicated to initiatives that prevent and detect cancer, as well as strategic business planning, external partnerships, and grant management.
 Beth loves spending time with her family, relaxing with friends, watching her children’s sporting events and school musicals, and cheering on her Wisconsin Badgers.

 - Community partnerships

 - Steering Committee

 Mary Cianciara (she/her/hers) connects our members with the tools they need to expand access to cancer screenings.
 In addition, she supports our Grants Program and helps to guide evaluation activities with our Outreach Team.
 Mary brings an invaluable patient-centered perspective to her work, from her previous role at UW Health where she supported patients and families through the hospital admissions process.
 Mary received a Master of Public Health degree from George Washington University.
 When she's not at work, you'll find her playing outside with her German shepherds Penny and Rudy, experimenting with new recipes, or binge-reading her latest book.

 - Grants Program